rodrigovilar/webSystem/examples/withPostgreSQLDatabase/solutions/angularSpringBoot/README.md

-# Solution for Web systems with DBMS (PostgreSQL) using Angular and Spring Boot
+# Solution for Web systems with database management system using Angular and Spring Boot

 1. Open https://start.spring.io/
 2. Fill the form with the following metadata: